 We stayed in a wonderful guest house called Casa do Colegio Velho in Vila Viçosa.
-The house has so many public living rooms you’d have to stay a week to make use of them all and the gardens are a delight (from 58 euros).
+The house has so many public living rooms you’d have to stay a week to make use of them all and the gardens are a delight.

-Convento São Paulo (former convent with beautiful azulejo panels, terracotta tiled floors and a pool, from 65 euros).
+Convento São Paulo is a former convent with beautiful azulejo panels, terracotta tiled floors and a pool.

 Pin for later

 Disclosure: These are affiliate links to my partner, Booking.com.
 This just means that I may receive a small fee if you make a booking but it doesn’t affect the price you pay.
 It’s an easy way for you to support this blog.